JagadishChandra998/tic-tac-toe-html-css-js/README.md

-# tic-tac-toe-html-css-js
+# Tic-Tac-Toe Game
-"A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-This project features a user-friendly interface, basic game logic, and a responsive design."
+A classic Tic-Tac-Toe game created using HTML, CSS, and JavaScript.
+Players take turns marking X or O on a 3x3 grid, with the goal of getting three in a row.